Danis Goulet

-Danis Goulet (born 1977) is a Cree-Métis film director and screenwriter from Canada, whose debut feature film Night Raiders premiered in 2021.
+Danis Goulet (born 1977) is a Canadian First Nations (Cree-Métis) filmmaker and screenwriter, whose debut feature film, Night Raiders, premiered in 2021.

 Early life

 Goulet is originally from La Ronge, Saskatchewan.
 Her non-Indigenous mother worked in the education department of First Nations University.
-Her Métis father, Keith, was an MLA who spoke Cree and hunted and trapped in Cumberland House.
+Her Nehinuw (Cree) father, Keith, was a Member of the Legislative Assembly (MLA), and is a fluent Nehinuwehin (Cree) speaker who grew up living a trapping, hunting, fishing and gathering lifestyle in the Cree community of Cumberland House.

 After graduating high school, Goulet backpacked abroad.
 She returned to Regina in 1998.

 Career

 Goulet's first experience in the film industry was in 1998.
 She was assistant to the casting director for a CBC miniseries about the life of Chief Big Bear that was filming in Regina, a job she got when her mother was asked for help finding extras for the film.
 She worked in the film industry in Saskatchewan and Alberta for the next two years.

 Goulet moved to Toronto in the early 2000s to study at the Canadian Film Centre.
 After being asked to cast a "Pocahontas type" for an American television pilot, convincing her that Indigenous people needed more creative control over their own stories, Goulet began to realize the importance of Indigenous people taking key creative roles in film and changing narratives about Indigenous people.
 She attended a filmmaking workshop in New York, which led to her creating her first short film.
 She has since directed a number of films, including Spin (2004), Divided by Zero (2006), Wapawekka (2010), Barefoot (2012), Wakening (2013), and Night Raiders (2021).

 In 2013, Goulet co-authored a report for Telefilm Canada about the lack of Indigenous feature film production in the country.
 She served for a number of years as artistic director of the imagineNATIVE Film and Media Arts Festival.
 She was also a consulting producer on the 2020 television series Trickster, but resigned from the show after the emergence of allegations that series creator Michelle Latimer had misrepresented her Indigenous identity.